-- Fixed Income Core Index Managers Investments are passively managed and are made using commingled funds.
-As such, the investment guidelines are governed by the fund's prospectus.
-For August 31, 2022 permissible investments are Bloomberg Aggregate Bond Index commingled funds or ETFs.
-For August 31, 2021 permissible investments are Barclays Capital Aggregate Index commingled funds or ETFs. - Fixed Income Core Plus Managers Under current policies for the year ended August 31, 2022 and 2021, except for U.S. Treasury, its agencies, agency MBS and approved derivative products, the fixed income account shall not contain more than 5% of any issuer.
-The account may invest up to 20% and 35% in non-investment grade bonds for the year ended August 31, 2022 and 2021, respectively; defined as bonds that are rated non-investment grade by two of the three major ratings agencies.
-The dollar weighted credit quality of the account will generally be AA or less, with a minimum dollar weighted average quality of BBB-.
-The effective duration of the account should range between +/- 1.5 years or +25%/-40% of the benchmark's duration for the year ended August 31, 2022 and 2021, respectively.
-The account will not employ leverage. - Real Estate Managers For the year ended August 31, 2022 and 2021, real estate investments will be diversified to the extent possible by geographic location and property type.
+- Fixed Income Core Plus Managers Under current policies for the year ended August 31, 2023 and 2022, except for U.S. Treasury, its agencies, agency MBS and approved derivative products, the fixed income account shall not contain more than 5% of any issuer.
+The account may invest up to 20% and 35% in non-investment grade bonds for the year ended August 31, 2023 and 2022, respectively; defined as bonds that are rated non-investment grade by two of the three major ratings agencies.
+The dollar weighted credit quality of the account will generally be AA or less, with a minimum dollar weighted-average quality of BBB-.
+The effective duration of the account should range between +/- 1.5 years or +25%/-40% of the benchmark's duration for the year ended August 31, 2023 and 2022, respectively.
+The account will not employ leverage. - Real Estate Managers For the year ended August 31, 2023 and 2022, real estate investments will be diversified to the extent possible by geographic location and property type.
 For private real estate investments, managers should diversify the portfolio by property type and by various geographic regions of the U.S. Leverage is limited to no more than 30% of the fund. - Private Equity Managers As private equity fund-of-funds vehicles are commingled, closed-end, finite-life limited liability entities; the investment guidelines will be determined by the fund-of-funds legal documentation.
 The pooled/fund-of-funds vehicle should not represent more than 20% of the total fair value of the pooled/fund-of-fund.
 It is also preferred that this holds true for any other investor in the pooled/fund-of-funds.
 The manager of the fund-of-funds vehicle shall be a bank or a registered advisor under the Investment Advisors Act of 1940.
 If fund-of-funds provides the option of receiving distributions in cash or securities, the trust will opt to receive cash.